Parliament Building Holyrood Edinburgh Scotland October 242287077

 We're calling on all parties to commit to:

-1. Acting on the UK National Screening Committee’s recommendations, when finalised, to ensure men with a confirmed BRCA gene variation can access prostate cancer screening.
+1. Act on the UK National Screening Committee’s recommendations when finalised to ensure men with a confirmed BRCA gene variation can access prostate cancer screening.

-1. Funding research to understand the barriers men in rural areas face when accessing healthcare, and how to remove them, for example through mobile health outreach clinics.
+1. Fund research to understand the barriers men in rural areas face when accessing healthcare, and how to remove them, for example through mobile health outreach clinics.

-1. Publishing betterquality prostate cancer data more quickly by investing in analysts,trainingand resources, while strengthening collaboration with cancer charities for coordinated research.
-As well as publishing prostate cancer-specific data to identify where delays and gaps in care exist so that they can be improved.
+1. Publish betterquality prostate cancer data more quickly by investing in analysts,trainingand resources, while strengthening collaboration with cancer charities for coordinated research; and publishing prostate cancer-specific data to identify where delays and gaps in care exist so that they can be improved.

-2. Implementing risk-stratified active surveillance for men with low-risk prostate cancers that do not require immediate treatment, through cancer service planning and funding where needed.
+2. Implement risk-stratified active surveillance for men with low-risk prostate cancers that do not require immediate treatment, through cancer service planning and funding where needed.

-1. Fundingprehabilitation/rehabilitationservicesin all areas,including support packs, making sure psychological support is part ofurologycancer care pathways.
+1. Fund prehabilitation/rehabilitationservicesin all areas,including support packs, making sure psychological support is part ofurologycancer care pathways.

 Our manifesto for the next Scottish Government